-This module has a quota of 44 students.
+This module has a quota of 52 students.
 Those wishing to take it must register for it.
-If more than 44 students register, ballots will be held, and you will be informed as to whether you have been successful during the spring vacation.
-The first ballot will be for the first 22 places and will be open only to those who have previously contributed to the work of the Clinic.
+If more than 52 students register, ballots will be held, and you will be informed as to whether you have been successful during the spring vacation.
+The first ballot will be for half the places and will be open only to those who have previously contributed to the work of the Clinic.
 A second ballot, for the remaining places, will be open to all remaining students registered for the module.

 Not available to non Law students.